 I said "Ta-Da!"

 A few years back, a doctor (not mine) saw an X-ray of my lungs and said, "Holy sh#@"

 I beamed and said, "I know."

-Years ago multiple doctors told me a lung transplant was in my future.
+Years ago multiple doctors told me I would most likely need a lung transplant before fifty.

 Today I am fifty-one.

 I thank God for each breath.

 And although I can no longer nail that fancy handstand...

 painting huge 6'x 9' paintings as I once did...